DANS-KNAW/easy-auth-info/README.md

 General configuration settings can be set in `cfg/application.properties` and logging can be configured in `cfg/logback.xml`.
 The available settings are explained in comments in aforementioned files.

+### Security advice

+Keep everything behind the firewall.
+Services like download and search will need access to the main servlet implementing the `GET` methods.
+Only emergency fixes will need access to the update servlet implementing the `DELETE` methods.
+Unintentional deletes won't hurt functionality but might have a performance penalty.

 BUILDING FROM SOURCE